TRUE SPIRITUAL GROWTH (Part 1)

 Third, the New Testament also teaches that at the point of spiritual regeneration the believer’s inward man or born-again spirit has the exact mind of Christ.

-The Scripture states: “For who has known the mind of the Lord so as to instruct him?”
-But we have the mind of Christ.”
-(1 Cor.
-2:16 RSV).
+16 “For who has known the mind of the Lord so as to instruct him?”
+But we have the mind of Christ.
+(RSV).

-The Scripture also says that the new creation “is renewed in knowledge according to the image of Him who created him.”
-(Col. 3:10 NKJV).
+10 and have put on the new man who is renewed in knowledge according to the image of Him who created him.
+(NKJV).

-The New Testament believers already have God’s Word engrained or implanted in their new spirits or hearts (Heb.
-8:10-11, Rom.
-7:22).
+The New Testament believers already have God’s Word engrained or implanted in their new spirits or hearts.

 What do all these scriptures imply?

-They imply that the believer’s regenerated spirit or heart does not need to be taught God’s Word; it already has God’s Word implanted in it and knows the truth (1 John 2:20-21)!
+They imply that the believer’s born-again spirit does not need to be taught God’s Word; he already has God’s Word implanted in him and knows the truth (1 John 2:20-21)!

-True Spiritual growth is therefore not increase in acquisition of the knowledge of God’s Word!
+Therefore, true spiritual growth is not increasing in acquisition of the knowledge of God’s Word!

-Prayer: Dear Heavenly Father, I thank You for recreating in me the spirit of Christ at the New Birth.
-Teach and help me Holy Spirit to acknowledge, believe and appropriate the truths about my born-again spirit, in Jesus’ name.
+Prayer: My Dear Heavenly Father, I thank You for recreating in me the Spirit of Christ at the New Birth.
+My Dear Holy Spirit, teach and help me to begin to understand and appropriate the truths about the nature of my new born-again spirit, in Jesus’ name.
 Amen.